qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 the text 'All uppercase', 'All lowercase' or 'Capitalize first letter'.
 Use the blend modes to create effects known from graphics programs (see blend_modes_).

 In the :guilabel:`Formatting` menu, you can define a character for a line break in the labels with the 'Wrap on character' function.
+You can format the :guilabel:`Line Height` and the alignment.
+For the latter typical values are available plus *Follow label placement*.
+When set to this mode, text alignment for labels will be dependant on the final placement of the label relative to the point.
+Eg, if the label is placed to the left of the point then the label will be right aligned, and if it is placed to the right of the point then the label will be left aligned.

 Use the |checkbox| :guilabel:`Formatted numbers` option to format the numbers in an attribute table.
 Here, decimal places may be inserted.
 If you enable this option, three decimal places are initially set by default.